GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

     cd langchain_tools_demo
     ```

-1. To use a live extension service on Cloud Run:
+1. To use a live retrieval service on Cloud Run:

     1. Set Google user credentials: